ilo-token/ilo-token.github.io/CONTRIBUTING.md

   programming language, it uses similar techniques found in programming language development e.g. parsing.

-These are unnoficial spaces and are not subject to the [Contributor Covenant Code of Conduct](https://github.com/ilo-token/ilo-token.github.io/blob/master/CODE_OF_CONDUCT.md).
+These are unofficial spaces and are not subject to the [Contributor Covenant Code of Conduct](https://github.com/ilo-token/ilo-token.github.io/blob/master/CODE_OF_CONDUCT.md).
 Instead, each have its own rules and different moderators.